M-S-KHAN/M-S-KHAN/README.md

 ## I'm an AI Developer in Python with experience in Flutter, React and Angular!

 - 🔭 I just completed my 5 years as developer.
 - 🌱 I try learning something new everyday.
-[Currently Next.js]
+(At the moment: Next.js, AWS Data Engineering, Backend with Golang)
 - 👯 I’m looking to work on freelance projects and longterm remote work!
 - 🥅 2024 Goals: Reach a wider clientele and acquire global business partners.
 - ⚡ Fun fact: I feel like I'm multi-talented.